-Symptom: Tuning is sharp with narrow bandwidth on 80 meter.
+Symptom: Tuning is sharp with narrow bandwidth on 80 meters.

 Look for: Normal condition.
-The total length of the antenna represents such a small percent of a wavelength on these bands that sharp tuning is a normal condition.
+The total length of the antenna represents such a small percent of a wavelength on this band that sharp tuning is a normal condition.

 Symptom: Antenna was installed on the ground and tuned OK, but tuning changed over a period of weeks or months.